The Ultimate 4-7 Hour Frankfurt (FRA) Airport Layover: by a Pilot

 But if the big city isn’t your idea of fun, you’ll be relieved to know there are a few extremely cute smaller towns laying just around the corner.

 Normally in my layover guides (such as Athens, Greece (ATH) and Atlanta Airport (ATL), I also suggest renting a car.
-For a layover in Frankfur, it’s not necessary.
+For a layover in Frankfurt, it’s not necessary.

 Taking a one minute (!) train ride to downtown Frankfurt